epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 -----------------------------
 ### Causality between Revenue and Number of Actors
 #### Research Objective:

-The objective of this research is to investigate the impact of actor count on (log) revenue.
+In our research, we set out to investigate the relationship between the number of actors in a movie and its (log) revenue.
+Our initial causal diagram suggests a straightforward link, but we recognize the potential influence of confounding variables like budget, country, language, and more.

-It seems like we must have the following causality :
+Indeed, it seems like we must have the following straightforward causality :

 <iframe src="assets/plots/Causal_Diagram_first.html" width="350" height="180" frameborder="0" style="display: block; margin: auto;"></iframe>

-However, numerous other variables could potentially confound causality, such as budget, country, language, publication year, and more.
-We could have something that looks more like this :
+However, numerous other variables could potentially confound causality, such as budget.
+Consequently, we could have a diagram that considers budget as a confounder :

 <iframe src="assets/plots/Causal_Diagram_second.html" width="350" height="280" frameborder="0" style="display: block; margin: auto;"></iframe>